-It's all fun and games until someone loses an i
+It’s all fun and games before someone loses an I

 A Scrabble Club requires a system to store members’ information and provide leader boards to show their top performing players.

 For the basic details of members the requirement is to store information such as the date they joined the Club, and their contact details.
 All recorded Scrabble games are head-to-head matches between two players; the player with the higher score at the end of the game wins.

 You should provide, in order of priority:

 - their average score.